microsoftgraph/microsoft-graph-docs-contrib/content/overview/overview.md

 ##Common Queries

-The following are some exqmples of common queries using Microsoft Graph API.
+The following are some examples of common queries using Microsoft Graph API:

 | **Operation**	| **Service endpoint** |
 |:--------------------------|:----------------------------------------|